Dom Moraes

-Dominic Francis Moraes (19 July 1938 – 2 June 2004) was an Indian writer and poet who published nearly 30 books in English.
+Dominic Francis "Dom" Moraes (19 July 1938 – 2 June 2004) was a British writer and poet who published nearly 30 books in English.
 He is widely seen as a foundational figure in Indian English literature.
 His poems are a meaningful and substantial contribution to Indian and World literature.

 Early life

-Dom Moraes was born in Bombay (now Mumbai) to Beryl and Frank Moraes, former editor of The Times of India and later The Indian Express.
+Dominic Francis Moraes was born in Bombay, British India to Beryl and Frank Moraes, former editor of The Times of India and later The Indian Express.
 He had a tormented relationship with his mother Beryl, who had been confined to a mental asylum since his childhood.
 His aunt was the historian Teresa Albuquerque.
-He attended the city's St. Mary's School, and then left for England to enrol at Jesus College, Oxford.
+He attended the city's St. Mary's School, and then left for England to enroll at Jesus College, Oxford.

-Moraes spent eight years in Britain (in London and Oxford), New York City, Hong Kong, Delhi and Bombay (now Mumbai).
+Moraes spent eight years in Britain (in London and Oxford), New York City, Hong Kong, Delhi and Bombay.

 Career

 David Archer published Moraes' first collection of poems, A Beginning, in 1957.
 When he was 19, still an undergraduate, he became the first Indian to win the Hawthornden Prize and was presented with £100 and a silver medal by Lord David Cecil at the Arts Council of Britain on 10 July 1958.

 He edited magazines in London, Hong Kong and New York.
 He became the editor of The Asia Magazine in 1971.
 He scripted and partially directed over 20 television documentaries for the BBC and ITV.
 He was a war correspondent in Algeria, Israel and Vietnam.
 In 1976 he joined the United Nations.

 Moraes conducted one of the first interviews of the Dalai Lama after the Tibetan spiritual leader fled to India in 1959.
 The Dalai Lama was then 23 and Moraes, 20.